 When the Buddha lists the factors for awakening, equanimity comes at the end of the list, which gives the impression that it’s the highest of the list.
 And in one way it is, but in many ways it’s not.
-It’s listed as one of the factors that’s useful on some occasions.
+It’s listed as one of the factors that are useful only on some occasions.
 When the mind is overly excited, overly energetic, overly worked up about things, equanimity is one of the calming factors.
 It goes together with calm and concentration.
 When your energy is too low, though, that’s not the time to be developing equanimity.
 You have to work on the factors that are more energizing: analysis of qualities, rapture, and persistence.
 Otherwise, your practice will stagnate.

 So you have to use your equanimity together with your discernment to figure out what’s just right.
 There’s a story that Ajaan Chah told about a time when he was invited to the palace in Bangkok along with a couple of other ajaans.
 The King was worried at the time about some political problems: a standoff between the students and the military.
 There were demonstrations in the streets.
 After the meal, he asked the ajaans what to do.
 The other two ajaans were more senior to Ajaan Chah, so they spoke first.
 They both recommended that the King develop equanimity.
 When it came Ajaan Chah’s turn he said, “Well, yes, you need to develop equanimity, but you have to develop it together with discernment.”